couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

   * Analytics
     * Raised When 24047
   * Search
-    * Http status code 400 AND text contains “index not found”
+    * Http status code 400 AND text contains "index not found"

 ### 18 IndexExists